 John M. Douglass, III, MA., LPC

-John joined APAC as Family Counselor in June 2010 with his first day being Camp APAC.
+John joined APAC as Family Counselor in June 2010 with his first day taking place during Camp APAC!
 Prior to joining APAC John was a counselor with Impact Family Counseling and United Methodist Pastoral Care and Counseling.
-He started a Counseling and Family program at Vestavia Hills United Methodist Church after serving 12 years as Youth Director for 6th—12th grades.
+He began a Counseling and Family program at Vestavia Hills United Methodist Church after serving 12 years as Youth Director for 6th—12th grades.
 John graduated from the University of Alabama with a Bachelor of Arts and received his Master of Arts in Agency Counseling from the University of Alabama in Birmingham.
-He did 2 years of post graduate work in Pastoral Marriage and Family Therapy.
+He completed two years of post-graduate work in Pastoral Marriage and Family Therapy.
 John is a Licensed Practicing Counselor with the state of Alabama.
+He is trained in adoption competency having completed C.A.S.E's TAC training program in 2019.
 John grew up in Birmingham.
 John is a member of the University of Montevallo Counseling Program Advisory Council.
-His community activities include, Past Leadership Vestavia Hills Board of Directors, Vestavia Hills Board of Education Strategic Planning Team, Past League Director for Vestavia Hills Youth Baseball and currently serves as a Youth Sunday School teacher at Vestavia Hill United Methodist Church.
-He and his wife have been married for 20 years and they have 2 sons.
-John enjoys spending time with his family, attending son’s sporting events, traveling, wildlife management, and being a part of a barbecue club.
+His community activities include: Past Leadership Vestavia Hills Board of Directors, Vestavia Hills Board of Education Strategic Planning Team, Past League Director for Vestavia Hills Youth Baseball, and currently serves as a Youth Sunday School teacher at Vestavia Hills United Methodist Church.
+He and his wife have 2 sons.
+John enjoys spending time with his family, attending his son’s sporting events, traveling, wildlife management, and being part of a barbecue club.

 Kendra Alley, MS, LPC

 Kendra is a Family Counselor in the APAC Huntsville office.
 Kendra has lived in Madison, Alabama, her entire life.
-Kendra received her Bachelor’s degree in Psychology and Sociology from the University of Alabama in Huntsville and received a Master’s degree in Counseling Psychology from Alabama A&M University.
+She received her Bachelor’s degree in Psychology and Sociology from the University of Alabama in Huntsville and received a Master’s degree in Counseling Psychology from Alabama A&M University.
 She is licensed through the Alabama Board of Examiners in Counseling.
 Kendra has worked with children and families in a therapeutic capacity for over 10 years.
 Before joining APAC in 2015, she worked as a foster care counselor and placement specialist, finding loving homes for foster children throughout the state of Alabama.
 She has also provided intensive therapy for seriously emotionally disturbed children, preventing out-of-home placements.
+She is trained in adoption competency having completed C.A.S.E's TAC training program in 2019.
 Kendra is also trained in Trauma Focused-Cognitive Behavioral Therapy.

 Debra Fredenburg, LCSW

 Debra is the APAC Family Therapist in Mobile.
-She has a Master in Social Work and is a certified as a Trauma and Loss Consultant and School Specialist.
-Debra has worked as an administrator of non-profit programs and has extensive experience working with family and children providing individual, family and group clinical services as well as in crisis intervention, assessment services, screening for psychiatric hospitalizations, and educational instruction.
-Throughout her career she has worked collaboratively with social service agencies, the court system, schools and medical providers.
+She has a Master's in Social Work and is certified as a Trauma and Loss Consultant and School Specialist.
+She is trained in adoption competency having completed C.A.S.E's TAC training program in 2019.
+Debra has worked as an administrator of non-profit programs and has extensive experience working with families and children providing individual, family, and group clinical services as well as in crisis intervention, assessment services, screening for psychiatric hospitalizations, and educational instruction.
+Throughout her career, she has worked collaboratively with social service agencies, the court system, schools, and medical providers.